adriaaula/dada2_guidelines/README.md

  * Does the pair of reads overlapp?
 By how many bases?
 It should be >= 20 nt.

-> If you follow the tutorial, at the end of the procedure a **track analysis** is generated specifing how many reads are lost along the whole procedure.
+> If you follow the tutorial, at the end of the procedure a **track analysis** is generated specifying how many reads are lost along the whole procedure.
 It is the best way to know where it failed.

 - In the trimming procedure, the `truncLen` cuts all the reads to an specific length and *removes* all reads being smaller.
 It is important then to know the average read length, since if you go too low with the trimming you will lose too much reads.